CoopAtCanvas/canvas-style-guide/README.md

   its container or contents.
 * Do not use ID’s.
 The negligible performance difference is not worth the limitations.
 * When a classing is applied or used as a selector for JavaScript, use a class prefix with js-.
-Also make the selector’s name clearly represent it’s function.
-Example: “.js-toggle-menu”.
+Also make the selector’s name clearly represent it’s function. `.js-toggle-menu`.
 * Avoid adding additional styles to .js- prefixed selectors that are not part of their function